 You wouldn’t even have to put anything in this tray for it to be interesting.
 The color, shape, and texture are so unique that it makes a statement on its own.
 Using this tray as a topper for a stack of books, as pictured, would be so gorgeous on any coffee table.

-Zara Home always has a ton of seasonal fillers (like this pinecone filler) and this bowl would be the perfect spot to keep them.
-Fillers are fun because they not only add interest, but they can be easily swapped out to give your table a different feel as the seasons change.
-Of course, this bowl’s rough surface make it so unique that it could stand alone as well, so the options are endless.
+This tray not only adds interest but it can be easily swapped out to give your table a different feel as the seasons change.
+Of course, this bowl’s chrome-like surface makes it so unique that it could stand alone as well, so the options are endless.

 West Elm Marble Knot Object